Stacks-OnStacks/BigMacSideofWindows/project2_concept.md

   8. Any ITPro/Admin can update a ticket's subject/priority
   9. Any ticket that HASN'T been resolved when the ITPro/Admin logs out/deletes their account will return to the ticket pool
   10. Any Admin can update a member's role (ITPro,User,Admin)
-  11. Any Admin can delete ('resolve') tickets from ticket pool
 <br></br>
 - <b>REACH GOALS</b>
   - Implement a messaging service that lets users communicate with an ITPro associated with their Ticket